LemmyNet/rfcs/text/0000-csam-filtering.md

 More about it here https://github.com/iftas-org/resources/blob/main/CSAM-CSE/README.md
 # Guide-level explanation

-Explain the proposal as if it was already included in Lemmy and you were teaching it to another user.
-That generally means:

-- Explaining the feature largely in terms of examples.
-- Explaining how Lemmy users should *think* about the feature, and how it should impact the way they use Lemmy.
-It should explain the impact as concretely as possible.
-- For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 - As an admin you can add your credentials of different CSAM filtering Services ( For Example [Microsofts PhotoDNA](https://www.microsoft.com/en-us/photodna)) in the Admin Settings and/or activate a offline CSAM scanner ( For example [AI Horde csam scanner](https://github.com/Haidra-Org/horde-safety/blob/main/horde_safety/csam_checker.py), [Thorn Safer [paid]](https://get.safer.io/csam-detection-tool-for-child-safety), [Meta PQD](https://github.com/facebook/ThreatExchange/tree/main/pdq)). ( Only either one CSAM filtering Service or offline csam scanner is required )
 - As an example you can use
 - You can change what it should do below the credentials: